spsarkar/devops/README.md

 ## Getting Started

-If you haven't used Deis before, quickly jump over to [the documentation](http://docs.deis.io/en/latest/) and get to a high level understanding before moving on.
+If you haven't used Deis before, jump over to [the documentation](http://docs.deis.io/en/latest/) and get to a high level understanding before moving on.

 A service environment is defined via a set of JSON description files.
 This project includes templates for a staging environment and a small production environment in enviroments/staging and environments/production.
 You can use these as templates for building out your own environments.
 Simply copy the whole directory and then modify the config.json files with the configuration for your environment.